Is There a BioZorb Implant Lawsuit?

 Who is the BioZorb lawsuit against?

-BioZorb lawsuits are being filed against Hologic, Inc., the manufacturer of the BioZorb implant.
-Individuals are filing BioZorb lawsuits to seek compensation for injuries and damages allegedly caused by design defects that allow the breast tissue marker to migrate, erode or fail to absorb as advertised.
+BioZorb lawsuits were filed against Hologic, Inc., the manufacturer of the BioZorb implant.
+Individuals filed BioZorb lawsuits seeking compensation for injuries and damages allegedly caused by design defects that allowed the breast tissue marker to migrate, erode or fail to absorb as advertised.

-What damages can I receive through a BioZorb lawsuit settlement?
+What damages were sought through a BioZorb lawsuit settlement?

 • Medical Expenses (past and future): Compensation for all healthcare costs incurred due to complications from the BioZorb implant.
-This includes payments for surgeries, hospital stays, medications, and ongoing medical treatments required to manage your condition.
+This included payments for surgeries, hospital stays, medications, and ongoing medical treatments required to manage complications from the implant.

-• Pain and Suffering: Financial recovery for the physical discomfort and emotional distress experienced as a result of complications from the BioZorb implant.
-This compensation addresses the impact on your quality of life.
+• Pain and Suffering: Financial compensation for the physical discomfort and emotional distress experienced as a result of complications from the BioZorb implant.

 • Lost Wages: Reimbursement for wages lost due to missed work and diminished earning capacity caused by the complications of the BioZorb implant.
-This also includes potential future lost earnings if you are unable to return to work at the same capacity.
+This also included potential future lost earnings if you were unable to return to work at the same capacity.

 Real results.
 Real reviews.